tprasadtp/ubuntu-post-install/README.md

   readonly codename_upcoming_release="cosmic"
   ```

-  > If you are using a pre release version of Ubuntu, you can use `--pre-release` falg to apply the above mentioned fix to pre-release version of Ubuntu.
+  > If you are using a pre release version of Ubuntu, you can use `--pre-release` flag to apply the above mentioned fix to pre-release version of Ubuntu.
 This flag can be used independent of `--fix`.
 If both are used together then both flags will be applied if the release is upcoming-release. otherwise if the release is stable only `--fix` flag will be valid and `--pre-release` is ignored.
 This is how it works:  If the repositories are  not available for latest stable release as well, go back a release.
 Ex.
 If the pre-release is 18.04 and the repo is not available for 17.10 as well, we use 17.04 repositories.
 Usually happens in first few days of development cycle of 18.04.

 #### Say Yes To All

 - **`-y` or `--yes`**

-  From v3.0 onwards you will be asked for confirmation before performing the task selected.
+  From v3.0 onward you will be asked for confirmation before performing the task selected.
 If you would like to bypass this on a CI environments like TRAVIS or for any other reason, you can do so by running the script with `sudo ./after-effects -y` or `sudo ./after-effects --yes`

 #### Purge not required pacakges

 - **`-d` or `--deboalt`**
   Usually Ubuntu comes with some pre-installed games, packages which you sometimes do not need.
 This option is a switch to used in purging these packages mentioned in the subsequent sections.
 Since it is possible that user might purge necessary packages like sudo or other core system components, these just acts like a barrier from accidentally doing so.

-  > This flag **MUST** be passed if you intend to purge packages from system.
+  > This flag **MUST** be passed, if you intend to purge packages from system.
 Otherwise you will receive an error.

 #### Delete log file